dbruce32/Personal-Portfolio/README.md

 # Professional Porfolio
-Click <a href="https://dbruce32.github.io/Personal-Portfolio/" target="_blank" rel="noopener noreferrer">External Link</a> to view the website rooted at this repository.
+Click <a href="https://dbruce32.github.io/Personal-Portfolio/" target="_blank" rel="noopener noreferrer">this link</a> to view the website rooted at this repository.